flywheel-apps/bids-app-template-test/README.md

 `Dockerfile   manifest.json   run.py   utils/`

-The setup.py command uses the name you gave to the directory (bids-freesurfer-test) to set the new gear’s proper name in Dockerfile and manifest.json.
+The `setup.py` command uses the name you gave to the directory (e.e. "bids-freesurfer-test") to set the new gear’s proper name inside Dockerfile and manifest.json.
 The command also gives you a chance to set up a test configuration but you can choose to do that later.
 After the gear is initialized the first time you run `setup.py`, you can run `setup.py` as many times as you like to